 In 2003, the Local Development Finance Authority of the Charter Township of Van Buren, Michigan (the "Township") issued, approximately \$28 million in bonds finally maturing in 2032, the proceeds of which were used at least in part to assist in the development of the Company's U.S. headquarters located in the Township.
 During January 2010, the Company and the Township entered into a settlement agreement (the "Settlement Agreement") that, among other things, reduced the taxable value of the headquarters property to current market value and facilitated certain claims of the Township in the Company's chapter 11 proceedings.
 The Settlement Agreement also provided that the Company would negotiate in good faith with the Township in the event that property tax payments was inadequate to permit the Township to meet its payment obligations with respect to the bonds.
 In September 2013, the Township notified the Company in writing that it is estimating a shortfall in tax revenues of between \$25 million and \$36 million, which could render it unable to satisfy its payment obligations under the bonds.
 On May 12, 2015, the Township commenced a proceeding against the Company in the U. S. Bankruptcy Court for the District of Delaware in connection with the foregoing.
 Upon the Company's motion to dismiss, the Township dismissed the proceeding before the Delaware Bankruptcy Court and re-commenced the proceeding against the Company in the Michigan Wayne County Circuit Court for the State of Michigan on July 2, 2015.
 The Township sought damages or, alternatively, declaratory judgment that, among other things, the Company is responsible under the Settlement Agreement for payment of any shortfall in the bond debt service payments.
 On February 2, 2016, the Wayne County Circuit Court dismissed the Township's lawsuit without prejudice on the basis that the Township's claims were not ripe for adjudication.
 The Township appealed the decision to the Michigan Court of Appeals, which affirmed the dismissal of the Township's lawsuit.
 The Township has sought leave to appeal from the Michigan Supreme Court.
+On May 11, 2018, the Supreme Court directed supplemental briefing and oral argument "on whether to grant the application or take other action."
+The Township filed its supplemental brief on June 22, 2018, and Visteon filed its brief on July 13, 2018.
+It is anticipated that oral argument will take place in either late 2018, or early 2019.
 The Company disputes the factual and legal assertions made by the Township and intends to vigorously defend the matter.
 The Company is not able to estimate the possible loss or range of loss in connection with this matter.

-The dispute between the Company and its former President and Chief Executive Officer, Timothy D. Leuliette was resolved in the first quarter of 2018.
+The dispute between the Company and its former President and Chief Executive Officer, Timothy D. Leuliette, was resolved in the first quarter of 2018.
 Pursuant to the resolution, the Company recognized \$17 million of pre-tax income, representing the forfeiture of stock based awards and release of other liabilities accrued during prior periods.
 The benefit is classified as a reduction to selling, general and administrative expenses of \$10 million, a benefit to other income, net of \$4 million, and a benefit to discontinued operations of \$3 million.